NicholasSynovic/nicholassynovic.github.io/content/summaries/sentiment-analysis-and-topic-recognition-in-video-transcripts.md

 Multi-model sentiment analysis (MSA) is taking a variety of data streams and information types and extracting sentiment from them.
 MSA research aims to understand the sentiment holder, emotional disposition, and the reference object.
-MSA typically works on video data as it includes visual (e.g. facial expressions), audio, and textual (e.g. transcripts) data modalities.
+MSA typically works on video data as it includes visual (e.g., facial expressions), audio, and textual (e.g., transcripts) data modalities.
 Transcripts have been found to provide the greatest impact in understanding the topic at hand.

 The authors solution learned a continuous vector space of embeddings from the symbolic space of words from the transcripts.
 To identify sentiments, their